 2. I’m a Junior Partner, Social Media Manager and a person actively doing partnerships at an educational platform for health and wellness, Smart Start Session.

 One of my goals last 2018 is to improve my health thus as I was choosing companies or organizations to be affiliated with, I got an opportunity from Smart Start Session.
 However, it doesn’t really require me to work there from 9-5 but I just need to get results for my own venture there.
 I am never a marketing expert but I was able to connect 5 company partnerships for two months.
-I was truly glad this gave me an avenue to utilize social media not just for my daily posts but to earn as well.
+With this, I was truly glad this gave me an avenue to utilize social media not just for my daily posts but to earn as well.
 I am not an engaged leader but I was able to, little by little, build an organization with the same ideals as mine.
 Thus, this community resurfaced things I am quite good at.

 Teaching in the academe is something new for me, as I just do talks.
 However, as I started teaching here, it is quite similar to speaking engagements as students nowadays would want unconventional ways on studying.
 CIIT is a school specialized in Multimedia Arts.
 It was truly interesting as my students have various ways on expressing themselves.
 With this kind of work, I think it is indeed fulfilling to inspire people on the academic setting.